Welcome, New Instructors! Let’s Get Started!

 If you are using Live+, you will have access to a role-based dashboard to see the status of any exam or test-taker at any time.
 We have outlined what you need to know about reading the dashboard here.

 After your exam has been entered, you will want to communicate with your test-takers about what to expect.
 The more you tell them before their proctored session, the better-prepared they will be.
 This will hopefully lead to a more comfortable and positive experience.
 We recommend relaying the following information and best practices:

 We’ve created resource centers for first-time test takers to help them get started.
 Because the test-taker experience is different depending on which service line you are using for your exams, we’ve created two different resource centers.
 Please share the most appropriate link depending on the product you’re using:

 - For test-takers being proctored through Live+ or Review+ (with a live proctor launch),use this resource center.

 - For test-takers being proctored through Record+ (with an automated launch),use this resource center.

 We have also drafted suggested syllabus language depending on which product you will be using.
 You may access all versions here.

 The Test-Taker Experience:

 For test-takers, the main difference in our service lines is whether or not they connect to a live proctor to begin an exam session.
 If you have set up an exam using Live+ or Review+, they will always connect to a live proctor.
-If you are using Record or Record+, the test-taker will never be connected to a live proctor.
+If you are using Record+, the test-taker will never be connected to a live proctor.

 Regardless of the service line you are using, test-takers can always access live support assistance through our LiveChat feature within their ProctorU account.